 \paragraph{Products and sums of diffeological spaces} Let $\{X_i\}_{i\in I}$ be a collection of diffeological spaces, where $I$ is a set of indices.
-The \textbf{product diffeology} $\calD$ on the product $\prod_{i\in I}X_i$ is the \emph{coarsest} diffeology such that for each index $i\in I$ the natural projection $\pi_i:\prod_{i\in I}X_i\to X_i$ is smooth.
+The \textbf{product diffeology} $\mathcal{D}$ on the product $\prod_{i\in I}X_i$ is the \emph{coarsest} diffeology such that for each index $i\in I$ the natural projection $\pi_i:\prod_{i\in I}X_i\to X_i$ is smooth.
 Note, in particular, that for the product of two spaces $X_1\times X_2$ every plot is locally of form $(p_1,p_2)$, where $p_i$ is a plot of $X_i$ for $i=1,2$.

 If we now consider the disjoint union $\coprod_{i\in I}X_i$ of the spaces $X_i$, this can be endowed with the \textbf{sum diffeology}, which by definition is the \emph{finest} diffeology such that all the natural injections $X_i\hookrightarrow\coprod_{i\in I}X_i$ are smooth.
-The plots for this diffeology are those maps that are locally plots of one of the components of the sum.
+The plots for this diffeology are those maps that are plots of one of the components of the sum.

 \paragraph{Diffeological vector space} Let $V$ be a vector space over $\matR$.
-The \textbf{vector space diffeology} on $V$ is any diffeology of $V$ such that the addition and the scalar multiplication are smooth, that is,

-where $V\times V$ and $\matR\times V$ are equipped with the product diffeology.
+The \textbf{vector space diffeology} on $V$ is any diffeology of $V$ such that the addition and the scalar multiplication are smooth, that is, where $V\times V$ and $\matR\times V$ are equipped with the product diffeology.
 A \textbf{diffeological vector space} over $\matR$ is any vector space $V$ over $\matR$ equipped with a vector space diffeology.

 \paragraph{Fine diffeology on vector spaces} The \textbf{fine diffeology} on a vector space $\matR$ is the \emph{finest} vector space diffeology on it; endowed with such, $V$ is called a \textbf{fine vector space}.
 As an example, $\matR^n$ with the standard diffeology is a fine vector space.